 2. Characteristics of Steel and Aluminum

-It is soft, lightweight, durable and malleable metal.
+It is a lightweight, durable, and malleable metal.
 Bauxite is the base ingredient of aluminum which is a mineral mined primarily in tropical areas.
 The bauxite is ground into a thick paste called alumina, which is then smelted with molten cryolite and shocked with electricity.
-The ions separate, and the residual liquid cools and becomes the aluminum.
+The ions separate, and the residual liquid cools and becomes aluminum.

 Weaker in general than steel.
 Some aluminum alloys are stronger than steel.